 How to apply

-If you submit your application to a diplomatic mission (embassy or consulate general) you will normally also have to pay a fee.
+Yes, if you submit your application to a diplomatic mission (embassy or consulate general) you will normally have to pay a fee to the diplomatic mission.
 The fee can vary in price.
-It is a good idea to check the fee on the website of the diplomatic mission before submitting your application.
+The individual diplomatic mission can also make further demands such as extra passport photos or duplicate copies of the application.
+It is a good idea to check the requirements on the website of the diplomatic mission in your country before submitting your application.

 Where to submit your application

 Normally, you must have obtained a residence permit before entering Denmark.
 You can submit your application in your country of origin (or in the country where you have resided legally for the past three months).
 In certain cases, it is possible to submit an application in Denmark, but this depends on your grounds for being in the country.

 Generally, you cannot submit an application for a residence permit after entering Denmark.
 However, if you have originally been granted a residence permit on grounds other than working holiday, then you can submit the application in Denmark.

 If you submit your application in your country of origin

 If you apply in your country of origin, you can submit your application at the Danish diplomatic mission (embassy or consulate general).
 When you have completed and submitted the application form, the diplomatic mission will forward it to the Danish Agency for International Recruitment and Integration, where it will be processed.

 If you have resided legally in another country for the past three months, you can also submit your application at the Danish diplomatic mission in that country.

 If there is no Danish diplomatic mission in your country of origin or country of residence, you can submit your application in another country.
 You can find additional information about Danish diplomatic missions abroad on the website of the Ministry of Foreign Affairs.

 If you submit your application in Denmark